pitowalosian/CSARCH2-ADEOS/README.md

 - We have renamed our group's entire file list so that it can be compatible with the MAIN virtual musuem!
 We have changed our .svg, .png, .jsx, .mdx, .astro, .css and added ADEOS_Group9_"Filename"!
 We have also meticulously renamed/prefixed the css selectors and classes to adeos-g9 as well!

 **Group Technical Discussions:**
-- This whole case project, we were discussing how to organize our exh`ibit using the files and repo given to us.
+- This whole case project, we were discussing how to organize our exhibit using the files and repo given to us.
 So we agreed to have all png's, svg's in the assets folder, jsx and astro files in the components file for the interactive components and it should be different files for each section, MAKE SURE TO NOT TOUCH THE /LAYOUT FOLDER, make our own mdx for our page, and our own specific css for the page and specifics in the page!
 - We also agreed to have separate or standalone elements uploaded in the assets folder for easier access and easier manipulation of those assets!
 - For the ssd diagram interactable making, we had to add a cursor and a x,y coordinate to make the highlights more accurate.
 We agreed to make the text pressable and when it is pressed, it highlights the part it is pointing.
 It was kind of tricky to map the highlight to the part being pointed to, so we added the x,y mapping feature temporarily to make the mapping of the highlights much more precise!
 - CSS selectors, filenames, components, and assets were given Group 9 prefixes so that we can avoid affecting the template homepage or conflicting with other exhibits when we are now merging with the main branch.